If you know how to walk, run or ride a bike, then we’ve got more tracks for you than a best of Beyonce playlist. Let’s do this thing.

 Photo InformationTim Clark @timclark1

 Kayaking is hands-down one of the best ways to get fit (think the rowing machine at the gym), and you can do it so easily all around Sydney.
 We hate to sound like Michelle Bridges, but you can actually burn around 400 calories an hour with all that paddling, and your core, biceps and forearms get a furious toning.
-Try Manly Kayak in the north, EcoTreasures (Manly to Ku-ring-gai) or Bundeena Kayaks in the south.
+There’s over a hundred awesome kayaking locations to choose from in NSW national parks, but brush up on your paddling safety before you go.

 -